 - As Meinhausen points out:” At present rates of emissions, we will use up the remaining two thirds in another 20 years, by around 2030.
-We will consume this 2000 to 2050 budget even earlier, if emissions continue to increase according to the “business-as-usual” scenarios.”
-Unfortunately, current CO2 emissions increase faster than the most pessimistic scenarium of the IPCC.
+We will consume this 2000 to 2050 budget even earlier if emissions continue to increase according to the “business-as-usual” scenarios.”
+Unfortunately, current CO2 emissions increase faster than the most pessimistic scenario of the IPCC.

-- To ensure that we do not pass a 2°C warming, we must not burn more than one quarter of all currently available fossil fuels (this does NOT include unconventional fossil fuels such as tar sands).
-It will be a major challenge to ensure that those countries and interest groups that have interest in fossil fuels will not get to sell their riches.
-Therefore, the world needs to unify strongly for a strict and high carbon price that will make it un-economical to sell or buy fossil fuels.
+- To ensure that we do not pass a 2°C warming, we must not burn more than one-quarter of all currently available fossil fuels (this does NOT include unconventional fossil fuels such as tar sands).
+It will be a major challenge to ensure that those countries and interest groups that have an interest in fossil fuels will not get to sell their riches.
+Therefore, the world needs to unify strongly for a strict and high carbon price that will make it uneconomical to sell or buy fossil fuels.

-- Even the emission of “just” 1000 billion tons of CO2 puts us at the incredibly high risk of 25% of passing a 2°C warming – an unacceptibly high chance of failure.
+- Even the emission of “just” 1000 billion tons of CO2 puts us at the incredibly high risk of 25% of passing a 2°C warming – an unacceptably high chance of failure.

 So what do we need to aim for?